RazrFalcon/svgcleaner/docs/svgcleaner.rst

 ``circle``, ``ellipse`` and rounded ``rect``  are ignored, because their path representation will always be bigger than original.

+**Note:** shapes may render a bit differently depending on your user agent.
+You can use `shape-rendering <https://www.w3.org/TR/SVG/painting.html#ShapeRenderingProperty>`_ attribute to tweak it.

 CLI argument: ``--convert-shapes``

 +-------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+